Finding Edges with NBA and MLB Stats Leaders

 Players at the top of the leaderboards produce at high volume.
 More touches, more shots, more opportunities.
 That volume creates data you can actually work with.

 A guy averaging 28 points on 22 shots per game is easier to project than someone averaging 12 on inconsistent usage.
 You know he's getting his opportunities.
-The question becomes whether tonight's matchup changes the efficiency.
+The only real question is whether tonight's matchup changes the efficiency.

-Same goes for assists, rebounds, strikeouts, whatever category you're targeting.
+Same idea for assists, rebounds, strikeouts, whatever category you're targeting.
 High-volume producers give you a baseline to work from.

 I usually start with the NBA Stats Leaders or MLB Stats Leaders page, depending on the sport.
-Pick a category and scan the top 20 or so.
+Pick a category, scan the top 20 or so.

-From there, I'll click into a player's page to check their game logs.
-What I'm looking for: is the production steady or all over the place?
-Are they on an upswing or cooling off?
-Sometimes a player's last 5 games look nothing like their season average.
+From there, I'll click into a player's page and pull up the game logs.
+The thing I'm looking for: is the production steady or all over the place?
+Trending up or cooling off?
+A player's last 5 games often look nothing like their season average.

-If something looks interesting, I'll check the team page for roster context.
-Injuries, rotations, pace of play.
-All of that affects individual numbers.
+If something stands out, I'll check the team page for roster context.
+Injuries, rotations, pace.
+All of that affects individual numbers and you can't read it off a leaderboard.

 Then I run it through our AI analysis to get the matchup breakdown.
 The leaderboard tells you who's producing.
-The AI tells you whether tonight's game is a good or bad spot for them.
+The analysis tells you whether tonight is a good or bad spot for them.

 The top 5 in any category are priced accordingly.
 Books know Shai Gilgeous-Alexander scores a lot of points.
 That's not where the edge is.

-Look at players ranked 10-25 in a category.
+Look at players ranked 10 to 25.
 Or find the specialists.
 A player might be 30th in scoring but top 5 in steals or blocks.
-Books pay less attention to peripheral stats, and that's where lines get lazy.
+Books pay less attention to peripheral stats.
+That's where lines get lazy, and it's the same dynamic we break down in how sharps beat sportsbook models.

 The NBA Players and MLB Players pages help here.
-You can browse by team and find guys who are producing but aren't getting the attention.
+Browse by team and you'll find guys producing without the attention.

 Time to Get Started?